 Written in 1890, the background to the setting is the change in the system of punishments in the army following the abolishment of flogging in 1881 and the introduction of the annual Army Act in that year.
 For such an offence, a soldier could now be dealt with within the Regiment, being held in the Guardroom cells until being paraded in the Orderly Room to appear before the Commanding Officer.

-Drunkenness alone could have been punished by a fine, but resisting the Guard as well meant a period to be spent Confined to Barracks (CB) in the cells, generally with extra parades and/or fatigues.
-However, repeated offences, which seem probable in this case, would incur a period of months in a military prison.
+Drunkenness alone could have been punished by a fine, but resisting the Guard as well meant a period to be spent Confined to Barracks (CB), generally with extra parades and/or fatigues.
+However, repeated offences, which seem probable in this case, could incur a period of months in a military prison.

 The earliest significant comment was by Robert Buchanan in his article “The Voice of the Hooligan” in the Contemporary Review, Vol 76, of December, 1899.
 He included the first verse as an example of the Barrack-Room Ballads being:

-His stories set during the Great War of 1914-18, in which he lost his only son, are remarkable for their compassion and harrowing detail, but always so focused on a central character that Kipling’s own attitudes remain a secret.
-It is this absolute psychological realism that permits the devotee of Kipling to take apparent prejudice and amorality in his stride; Kipling speaks as rarely as Browning with his own voice.And that although “Cells” is much earlier, Kipling is speaking with the voice of a soldier that he knew.
+...so focused on a central character that Kipling’s own attitudes remain a secret.
+It is this absolute psychological realism that permits the devotee of Kipling to take apparent prejudice and amorality in his stride; Kipling speaks as rarely as Browning with his own voice.and in “Cells” Kipling is speaking with the voice of a soldier that he knew.

 button-stick Still in use, this is flat metal or wooden plate, about 6cm x 18cm with a parallel sided slot cut down the middle on the long axis from one end that could be slid under the brass buttons down the front of a uniform jacket so they could be cleaned and polished together without marking the cloth.